×

 When we asked expats and global nomads about their social experiences in Vancouver, they replied:

 "Expatriates, retirees and digital nomads living in Vancouver typically have an active social life.
 There are many opportunities to meet people from all over the world, as well as locals, through various activities such as attending meetups, joining clubs and taking part in outdoor activities.
 Vancouver is also home to a vibrant nightlife, with plenty of bars, clubs and restaurants to explore.
-Additionally, there are many cultural events and festivals throughout the year, providing further opportunities to socialize and make new friends," wrote one expat living in Vancouver.
+Additionally, there are many cultural events and festivals throughout the year, providing further opportunities to socialize and make new friends," commented one expat who moved to Vancouver.

 "Vancouver is a vibrant city with a lively social scene.
 There are plenty of bars, clubs, and restaurants to explore, as well as a variety of cultural events and activities to enjoy.
 The city is also home to a diverse population, making it easy to find people with similar interests.
-Whether you're looking for a night out on the town or a more relaxed evening, Vancouver has something for everyone," mentioned an expat living in Vancouver.
+Whether you're looking for a night out on the town or a more relaxed evening, Vancouver has something for everyone," commented one expat living in Vancouver, Canada.

 What advice to expats in Vancouver have about housing?